logzio/data-viz/docs/sources/administration/configuration.md

 Set to `false` to disable the X-XSS-Protection header, which tells browsers to stop pages from loading when they detect reflected cross-site scripting (XSS) attacks.
 The default value is `false` until the next minor release, `6.3`.

-### content_security_policy

-Set to `true` to add the Content-Security-Policy header to your requests.
-CSP allows to control resources that the user agent can load and helps prevent XSS attacks.

-### content_security_policy_template

-Set Content Security Policy template used when adding the Content-Security-Policy header to your requests. `$NONCE` in the template includes a random nonce.

 <hr />

 ## [snapshots]